francescomambrini/gAGDT/README.md

 * `Token`: the actual token corresponding to "words" attested in the digital edition of reference (or very informally: the words of the texts)
 * `Artificial`: reconstructed nodes that govern elliptical constructions.

-Note the properties of tokens (and artificials) are very redundant.
+Note the properties of tokens (and artificial nodes) are very redundant.
 For example, I store the full 9-position morphological tag of words (e.g. `v1sria---`) and each of the 9 properties that are condensed in this string: in this case, `pos` = `verb`, `person` = `1s` etc. This is a bit verbose and maybe harder to maintain (if you change a property you should also update the corresponding "legacy" property).
 But it is very handy for format exchange and for querying: after all, it's much easier to write a query where you ask:

 ```cypher